Hypothesis about semi-weak interaction and experiments with solar neutrinos

 In view of the assumption that the fluxes of the left-handed neutrino at the Earth surface are equal to half of the above-mentioned fluxes, the formulas for calculating the contributions to the rate of transitions ${}^{37}{\rm Cl} \rightarrow {}^{37}{\rm Ar}$ caused by neutrinos from ${}^{8}{\rm B}$ and ${}^{7}{\rm Be}$ can correspondingly be presented in the form

-where energy values $E_{n,i}^{B}$ and $E_{n,1}^{Be}$ are given by the formula (\ref{7}), in which the quantity $\omega_{i}$ needs to be set equal to $\omega_{i}^{B}$ and $\omega_{1}^{Be}$ accordingly.
+where energy values $\omega_{n,i}^{B}$ and $\omega_{n,1}^{Be}$ are given by the formula (\ref{7}), in which the quantity $\omega_{i}$ needs to be set equal to $\omega_{i}^{B}$ and $\omega_{1}^{Be}$ accordingly.
 The contributions from neutrinos from ${}^{15}{\rm O}$, ${}^{13}{\rm N}$, and $hep$ are calculated by a formula similar to (\ref{8}), and the contribution from $pep$ does by a formula similar to (\ref{9}).

-Before we proceed to calculations using formulas of the type (\ref{8}) and (\ref{9}) with nonzero value of the number of neutrino-nucleon collisions $n_{0}$, we check how much are the results, obtained with using the tabulated and interpolated values for the cross-section $\sigma^{\rm Cl}(E)$ under the condition of free motion of neutrinos in the Sun, close to what are obtained in Ref. \cite{11} on the basis of more precise calculations, though at slightly fifferent spectra and flux values.
+Before we proceed to calculations using formulas of the type (\ref{8}) and (\ref{9}) with nonzero value of the number of neutrino-nucleon collisions $n_{0}$, we check how much are the results, obtained with using the tabulated and interpolated values for the cross-section $\sigma^{\rm Cl}(\omega)$ under the condition of free motion of neutrinos in the Sun, close to what are obtained in Ref. \cite{15} on the basis of more precise calculations, though at slightly different spectra and flux values.
 This comparison is reflected in table 1.

-We find that the rate of transitions ${}^{37}{\rm Cl}\rightarrow {}^{37}{\rm Ar}$ calculated within the framework of interaction (\ref{1}) agrees with the experimentally measured one if the number of neutrino-nucleon collisions $n_{0}$ is $13 \pm 3$, when the rate of transitions equals to $2.55^{+0.27}_{-0.24}$ SNU.
-The calculations concerning all of the discussed below processes give in their integrity the best agreement with experimental results if $n_{0} = 10$, and, therefore, this number is present in table 1 and in the rest of the paper.
+The calculations concerning all of the discussed below processes give in their integrity the best agreement with experimental results if $n_{0} = 11$.
+To display the dependence of the theoretical results on the integer $n_{0}$, we present them in table 1 and in the subsequent for the two values of $n_{0}$, 10 and 11.

 Let us turn now to the process $\nu_{e}+{}^{71}{\rm Ga} \rightarrow e^{-}+{}^{71}{\rm Ge}$ having the threshold energy 0.233 MeV.
-The latest experiments have given the following values for the rate of this process: $65.4^{+3.1}_{-3.0}{}^{+2.6}_{-2.8}$ SNU \cite{19} and $62.9^{+6.0}_{-5.9}$ SNU \cite{20}.
-From the theoretical results, which are worthy mentioning, we note two: $132^{+20}_{-17}$ SNU \cite{11} and $131^{+12}_{-10}$ SNU \cite{1a}.
+The latest experiments have given the following values for the rate of this process: $65.4^{+3.1}_{-3.0}{}^{+2.6}_{-2.8}$ SNU \cite{25} and $62.9^{+6.0}_{-5.9}$ SNU \cite{26}.
+From the theoretical results, which are worthy mentioning, we note two: $132^{+20}_{-17}$ SNU \cite{15} and $131^{+12}_{-10}$ SNU \cite{24}.